Blood Quantum (film): Plot

-That night, at Lysol's shelter away from the compound, Joseph finds a now-zombified Lilith chewing on Lysol's phallus as he is crying on the floor from the pain.
+That night, at Lysol's shelter away from the compound, Joseph finds a now-zombified Lilith chewing on Lysol's penis as he is crying on the floor from the pain.
 Joseph, Lysol and Moon then drive back to the compound with Lilith in restraints.
 Believing that the policy of letting in white survivors led to his disfigurement, Lysol snaps, stabbing Joseph with a knife, and lets Lilith loose inside the compound.
 Traylor and Gisigu, who went on a mission to eliminate zombies at a gas station with fellow tribesmen Bumper and Shooker, return to the compound to find it overrun with zombies.
 They learn that Joss, Joseph, Charlie, and eight other survivors are trapped in the basement of the compound.
 In the process of rescuing them, Shooker is able to drive away some of the survivors but Traylor is eaten alive by zombies to allow his family escape as they weren't able to get in the car in time.

 Joss, Joseph and Charlie escape with Gisigu and Bumper.
 While Gisigu and Joseph enter a church to stop two associates of Lysol from murdering a group of survivors, Lysol finds Joss, Charlie and Bumper.
 Lysol backstabs Bumper heavily wounding him, and Joss shoots Lysol, but not before Lysol is able to unleash a zombie from the trunk of a car.
 The zombie bites Charlie, and Joseph arrives and kills the zombie.
 Joseph and Gisigu lead a wounded Lysol away from the scene, and Joseph stabs Lysol.
 Gisigu lets off a gunshot into the air, alerting zombies to the location where Lysol is; the zombies proceed to eat Lysol alive.

 They think all hope is lost as the one remaining boat able to allow their escape is burning.
-Shooker with someone else comes back for them with two boats and takes Bumper with him while Joseph, Charlie and Joss set out into a large body of water with the other boat.
-Gisigu, armed with a sword, stays behind on land to fight off the zombies, and seems to survive standing with the last zombie's head in his hand.
+Shooker and someone else come back for them in two boats.
+The two take Bumper with them while Joseph, Charlie and Joss set out with the other boat.
+Gisigu, armed with a sword, stays behind on land to fight off the zombies, and seems to survive, standing with the last zombie's head in his hand.
 On the boat, Charlie gives birth to a baby girl.
 Charlie, feeling she is about to succumb to her bite wound, asks Joseph to kill her before she transforms into a zombie, and he mournfully shoots her in the head.
-The survivors boat continues to drift in the water, their fate unknown.
+The boat continues to drift in the water, the survivors' final fate unknown.